mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 #### 1.1 Deeplinking Introduction and Benefits

-Deeplinking is a methodology for **launching a defined experience within a native mobile application via a link**.
+Deeplinking is a methodology for **launching a native mobile application via a link**.

-Enabling deeplinking for a mobile application will allow you to invoke the deeplink in order to open the app and point directly to a homepage, product pages, shopping cart, etc, much as you would on a website.
+Enabling deeplinking for a mobile application will allow you to invoke deeplinks that open an app and launch specific, defined screens within the app, such as the homepage, product pages, and shopping cart, much as you would on a website.

 For example, just as you might link to a particular product on your